8th Grade Transition to High Schools for Families New to U.S. Public Schools

 World Language |

-2 credits (students can take test in native language for up to 4 credits) |
+2 credits NOTE: biliterate students can take a competency test to earn up to 4 World Language Credits |

 Art |

-1 credit (Fine, Visual or Performing art) |
+1 credit (must be Fine, Visual or Performing Arts) |

 PE/Health credit |